Big Bend National Park: Geography and climate

+The park is in an unincorporated area of Brewster County, Texas.

 According to the Köppen climate classification system, Big Bend National Park has a hot arid climate (BWh).

 The park exhibits dramatic contrasts and its climate may be characterized as one of extremes.
 Dry and hot late spring and summer days often exceed 100 F in the lower elevations.
 Winters are normally mild but subfreezing temperatures occasionally occur.
 Because of the range in altitude from about 1800 ft along the river to Emory Peak in the Chisos Mountains at 7832 ft, a wide variation in available moisture and temperature exists throughout the park.
 These variations contribute to an exceptional diversity in plant and animal habitats.
 Some species in the park, such as the Chisos oak (Quercus graciliformis), are found nowhere else in the United States.

 The 118 mi of river that form the southern park boundary include the spectacular canyons of Santa Elena, Mariscal, and Boquillas.
 The Rio Grande, which meanders through this portion of the Chihuahuan Desert, has cut deep canyons with nearly vertical walls through three uplifts made primarily of limestone.
 Throughout the open desert areas, the highly productive Rio Grande riparian zone includes numerous plant and animal species and significant cultural resources.
 The vegetative belt extends into the desert along creeks and arroyos.

 The park's Chisos Mountains are sky islands surrounded by desert.
 A significant part of the park's tremendous biodiversity is represented by isolated populations of plants and animals found in the Chisos Mountains and in many of the desert springs distributed across the park.

 South of the border lie the Mexican states of Chihuahua and Coahuila and newly protected areas for flora and fauna, which are regions known as the Maderas del Carmen and the Cañón de Santa Elena.